 14. Go tobogganing

-If you’re lucky enough to be in winter when it actually snows in town then head over to K-Mart in Frankton and buy yourself a cheap sled.
+If you’re lucky enough to be in winter when it snows in town then head over to K-Mart in Frankton and buy yourself a cheap sled.
 Then, go out and try tobogganing!
 On the hills all around town locals will be loving the snow and tobogganing as well.

-Did you know – it is free to use the ski fields if you aren’t using the lifts.
+Did you know – it is free to use the ski fields if you aren’t using the lifts?
 That’s right, you can walk up the bunny hill with your sled and ride down for free!
 If you’ve never been tobogganing before then this is a must-do winter activity in Queenstown!

-Most adventure activities in Queenstown run all year round.
-Despite the cold, you can still jump out of an airplane, off a ledge, and even a bridge.
-My personal recommendation is to go skydiving.
-Although I’ve never done skydiving in Queenstown, I have gone twice before (in Australia and Canada,) and let me tell you, the views you get during the jump are out of this world!
+My personal recommendation is to go on this skydiving tour!
+Although I’ve never done skydiving in Queenstown, I have gone twice before (in Australia and Canada), and let me tell you, the views you get during the jump are out of this world.

 16. Go for a drink at an ice bar